Export Delta Lake table to other formats with DuckDB

 pmtiles_io

-TO be clear: the advantage the PMTiles format is to be able to visualize very large datasets such as all of OpenStreetMap – this notebook only uses a very simple example but see TODO: for a larger case.
+TO be clear: the advantage the PMTiles format is to be able to visualize very large datasets such as all of OpenStreetMap – this notebook only uses a very small example.

 %sql